Why We Love Charcoal

 The telltale sign of charcoal quality is how much ash it leaves behind.
 This is more of a discerning factor for quality in briquettes than it is in lump.
 The less ash the briquettes leave behind, the more pure they are.
 Good pure lump charcoal will leave behind very little ash because of how completely it burns.

 If using lump charcoal, you should also consider the size of the pieces.
 In briquettes this usually isn’t a problem, although some brands are more prone to falling apart.
 A bag of lump however, will include some large pieces, lots of medium sized pieces, and tiny unusable pieces and dust at the bottom of the bag.
 Since you’re paying by weight, you want as little dust as possible.

 Each style of charcoal has different heat characteristics, and it’s important to consider them when choosing the right type for the job at hand.

-Lump charcoal is ideal for searing foods like fish, burgers, and steak that are not overly thick, because it generates high temperatures, and has a faster heat cycle.
-Essentially it gets hotter, and burns more quickly than other types of charcoal.
+In general, lump charcoal is ideal for searing foods like fish, burgers, and steak that are not overly thick, because it generates high temperatures, and has a faster heat cycle.
+Essentially it gets hotter and burns more quickly than other types of charcoal.

-Briquettes tend to give off a more stable, even heat that is great for smoking, roasting and anything that takes longer than about twenty minutes to cook.
+Briquettes tend to give off a more stable, even heat that is great for smoking, and roasting.
 They don’t get quite as hot as lump charcoal, but they stay lit for much longer.

 Regardless of the type of charcoal you use, a charcoal fire produces a drier heat than a gas fire, which emphasizes the glorious Maillard reaction - that wonderful caramelized crust.